-Tord Boontje is a Dutch designer whose education at the Eindhoven Design Academy and the Royal College of Art London set the foundation for Studio Tord Boontje.
+Tord Boontje is originally from the Netherlands and his education at the Eindhoven Design Academy and the Royal College of Art in London set the foundations for Studio Tord Boontje.

-The work can be found in major collections such as the Victoria and Albert Museum, Design Museum and Tate Modern in London and MoMA and Cooper Hewitt in New York.
+The studio has since worked with international companies on a range of products that includes lighting, graphic identity, textiles, ceramics, site-specific installations, and furniture.
+Work can be found in major museum collections such as the Victoria and Albert Museum and MoMA in New York.

 This extremely creative and prolific studio responds to and leads trends.
 An interest in social issues grew into working with artisans in developing countries and led to projects in Guatemala, Senegal, Rio de Janeiro and Columbia.

 The studio has grown, evolved and travelled.
 They spent 5 years in rural France before Boontje decided to return to London in 2009 and engage with education, taking up the challenging appointment as Professor and Head of Design Products at the Royal College of Art, a position he held for 4 years.